asimsedhain/asimsedhain.github.io/src/routes/processing-streams/+page.md

 Now that we have base line result, let us see if we can improve it by adding some concurrency.
 <Note>
 One thing to note is that, these benchmarks could change due to multitude of factors such as my laptop running on battery or the OS giving a bit more priority to my browser.
-As such, instead of focusing on the absolute time, we will relative time to compare our improvements.
+As such, instead of focusing on the absolute time, we will just focus on relative performance to see if we have made any improvements or not.
 </Note>

 ### Channel and Threads